-The Office of Orientation and First-Year Experience facilitates the transition of new students and their families through comprehensive and progressive programs resulting from best practices in the field, partnerships with academic and student affairs, and collaboration with the other departments within Cal State San Bernardino and surrounding community.
+The Office of Orientation and First Year Experience facilitates the transition of new students and their families through comprehensive and progressive programs resulting from best practices in the field, partnerships with academic and student affairs, and collaboration with the other departments within the CSUSB community.

-Orientation and First-Year Experience Office at Cal State San Bernardino is committed to providing programs and services that will aid and facilitate the transition of our new students and their family members into CSUSB.
-At every event we strive to make new students and their family members feel welcomed and appreciated, while promoting and exposing new students to the array of intellectual, cultural and social opportunities offered to them at Cal State San Bernardino.
+Orientation and First Year Experience Office at California State University, San Bernardino is committed to providing programs and services that will aid and facilitate the transition of our new students and their family members into CSUSB.
+At every event we strive to make new students and their family members feel welcomed and appreciated, while promoting and exposing new students to the array of intellectual, cultural and social opportunities offered to them at CSUSB.

 - Facilitate initial academic advising, course selection and registration while providing comprehensive information about academic requirements and expectations.

 - Prepare parents and guests of students for the personal and academic development changes that will take place during their transition to college.

 - Provide opportunities for students to connect within the campus community.

 - Create an atmosphere that values the unique individuality of our students.

 - Introduce students to the campus environment, facilities, and resources that will support their educational goals and enhance overall student experience.

 - Provide structured opportunities for new students and their families to meet and develop relationships with faculty, staff, continuing students and other new students.